hellotham/hello-astro/README.md

 `src/components/` is where we put any Astro components and similarly `src/layouts/` for layouts.

 Images can be placed in `src/images/` or `src/svg/` depending on type.

+Blog and documentation content are created as collections of Markdown or MDX files in `src/content`.

 Any static assets, like images, can be placed in the `public/` directory.